History of Barbecue – The Four Types of Barbecue Found In the USA

 The History of Barbecue

-The history of barbecue in the USA can be tracked back to the four types of barbecue that are generally used in basting and as a finishing sauce.
+The history of bbq sauce in the USA can be tracked back to the four types of barbecue that are generally used in basting and as a finishing sauce.
 To learn the true art of how to make bbq sauce, you need to learn the history first.
 The four, in order of historical discovery, are Vinegar and Pepper, Mustard, Light Tomato and Heavy Tomato.

 Vinegar and Pepper BBQ Sauce

 The First or “Original” Barbecue sauce dates back hundreds of years.
 It was a very simple form of Vinegar and Pepper based barbecue sauce.
 The origins of this sauce can be tracked back to the coastal plains of North and South Carolina.

 Mustard Based Barbecue Sauce

 The second barbecue sauce in terms of historical evolution was a variation on what today is considered South Carolina-style barbecue sauce.
-It was a mustard bbq sauce that had heavy influences from the Germans living in South Carolina.
+Mustard based bbq sauce origin goes back to heavy influences from the Germans living in South Carolina.
 From 1730 into the 1750s, South Carolina recruited and even paid for the ocean passage for thousands of German families.
 The Germans were hard working and particularly skilled at family-farm type agriculture.
 They were given land grants

 From 1730 into the 1750s, South Carolina recruited and even paid for the ocean passage for thousands of German families.
 The Germans were hard working and particularly skilled at family-farm type agriculture.
 They were given land grants up the Santee, Congaree, Broad, and Saluda Rivers during that time period.
 You can see